cge-tubingens/IDEAL-GENOM-QC/README.md

 ## Configuration Files

-These two files contain all the information necessary to run the pipeline.
+These three files contain all the information necessary to run the pipeline.

 ### Quality Control Pipeline Parameters